How to Configure Cloud Data Synchronization with Empty Database

 12. Repeat steps 7-11 for all other objects that you want to sync.

-Scheduling Package Execution
+Scheduling Integration Execution

 Skyvia uses LastModifiedData and CreatedDate fields to track changes in Salesforce, and it creates its own tracking tables and triggers to track changes in the database.